raymondl5490/guessmynumbers/README.md

 # Guess My Numbers

 ## Introduction
-Guess My Numbers is a game designed by Josh  Gottsegen and developed by Tyler Pendleton.
+Guess My Numbers is a game designed by Josh  Gottsegen.
 It involves a 3 x 3 grid of squares where each row represents a guess attempt and each column represents a number.

 Every 12 hours, the numbers will change.
 If a user successfully guesses the numbers, they will have the opportunity